Does Renters Insurance Cover Dogs?

 What Is the Cost of Adding Renters Insurance With Dogs?

 Most renters policies already include a certain amount of liability coverage for your pets, and the cost to insure your pet is included in the price of the base policy.
-However, policies will vary from one renters insurance company to the next, and some may charge an additional fee for dogs of a certain breed, over a certain weight or of a specific type.
+However, policies will vary from one renters insurance company to the next, and some may charge an additional fee for dogs of a certain breed, over a certain weight.

 Even if your dog falls into one of these categories, you can likely still find pet liability insurance with a personal umbrella liability policy.
 Check with your American Family Insurance agent to learn about specific renters coverages and restrictions.

 At American Family Insurance, our renters policies include liability coverage.
 This coverage is a form of financial protection against liability claims, including lawsuits and medical expenses for accidental bodily injury or damage to someone’s property.
 Typically, this includes liability coverage for injuries your dog may cause — like biting a guest — up to your policy’s liability limit.